druid-io/druid-io.github.io/_posts/2014-03-15-benchmarking-druid.md

 We see that Druid scales almost linearly for queries that involve mainly column scans, with queries performing 5x to 6x faster than on a single core.

-For top-n queries the speedup is less, between 4x and 5x, which is expected, since a fair amount of merging work has to be done at the broker level to merge results for those type of queries on high-cardinality dimensions.
+For Top-N queries the speedup is less, between 4x and 5x, which is expected, since a fair amount of merging work has to be done at the broker level to merge results for those type of queries on high-cardinality dimensions.